dat155/webgl2-graphics-engine/README.md

-# DAT155: Graphics engine
+# WebGL2 Graphics engine

 ## IMPORTANT!
-The `--recurse-submodules`-flag is required to fully clone the engine when using git.
+The `--recurse-submodules`-flag is required to fully clone the repository.

 ```